TrueMemer/Crow/README.md

 # Crow

-Discord bot written in C.
+Discord API library written in C.

-Tested on Ubuntu 16.10 yakkety and WSL.
+Tested on Fedora.

 This software is under heavy development and very unstable so I don't recommend to use it.